COVID-19 Cases in Schools

 San Francisco tracks COVID-19 data in schools as a part of our plan for safer reopening.
 We are committed to tracking this data for students and staff to ensure they can return to in-person learning as safely as possible.

-As of December 31, 2020, there have been fewer than 5 known instances of in-school transmission of COVID-19 in San Francisco.
-In-school transmission is where someone contracts COVID-19 from another student or staff member while at school.
+As of February 15, 2021, there have been fewer than 5 known instances of in-school transmission of COVID-19 in San Francisco since September 23, 2020 when schools began to resume in-person instruction.
+In-school transmission happens when someone contracts COVID-19 from another student or staff member while at school.
 We share case, transmission, and outbreak counts once there are five or more occurrences in accordance with our data sharing and privacy policies.

 Related COVID-19 Pages